ocueye2/heretothere/README.md

 > [!CAUTION]
 > HereToThere is not very secure.
+> HereToThere Is desinged to be used only on closed networks.
 > The pasword recall system is easy to predict currently and if forwarded to the wan,
 > Anyone could download any file you upload. please take a zero trust approach to using if you forward this to the wan.
 > the best solution would be to use a encrypted zip file.